donn/Oak.js/README.md

 Invoke `node make web` for the web version or `node run make` for the local executable.

 # Usage
-For the web, `yarn start,` for the CLI, invoke `node ./bin/oak --help`.
+For the web, `yarn start` for the CLI, invoke `node ./main.js --help`.

 # License
 Mozilla Public License 2.0.
 Check LICENSE.